andreas-ingesson/Collector-Checkout-Magento-2/readme.md

 #### Version 2.1
 Added new setting to admin for configuring the default customer type when the customer first lands on the checkout page

+#### Version 2.1.3
+Added prefill functionality for logged in customers using default shipping address and/or default billing address